FoxIO-LLC/ja4/README.md

 JA4+ is a suite of network fingerprinting methods that are easy to use and easy to share.
 These methods are both human and machine readable to facilitate more effective threat-hunting and analysis.
 The use-cases for these fingerprints include scanning for threat actors, malware detection, session hijacking prevention, compliance automation, location tracking, DDoS detection, grouping of threat actors, reverse shell detection, and many more.

-Please read this blog post for more details: [JA4+ Network Fingerprinting](https://medium.com/foxio/ja4-network-fingerprinting-9376fe9ca637)
+Please read our blogs for details on how JA4+ works, why it works, and examples of what can be detected/prevented with it:
+[JA4+ Network Fingerprinting](https://blog.foxio.io/ja4%2B-network-fingerprinting) (JA4/S/H/L/X/SSH)
+[JA4T: TCP Fingerprinting](https://blog.foxio.io/ja4t-tcp-fingerprinting) (JA4T/TS/TScan)

 To understand how to read JA4+ fingerprints, see [Technical Details](https://github.com/FoxIO-LLC/ja4/blob/main/technical_details/README.md)